-the time it was executed.
-Since this facility was already in place, the wind energy provided by this resource represents the least cost approach for achieving non-solar compliance for the 2016-2018 RES Compliance Plan period.
+The 60 MW Gray County wind PPA being utilized for non-solar compliance was in effect for several years prior to the passage of the RES rules and was justified at the time it was executed.
+Since this facility was already in place, the wind energy provided by this resource represents the least cost approach for achieving non-solar compliance for the 2017-2019 RES Compliance Plan period.

 Additionally, in August 2011 an RFP was issued to cover both KCP&L and GMO non-solar requirements.
 A complete evaluation of the proposals received was conducted and resulted in execution of a PPA with NextEra Energy for the Ensign wind facility mentioned above.
-The Ensign PPA was entered into to take advantage of low-cost energy prices and will be used to meet GMO non-solar RES requirements.
+GMO also executed two other 20-year PPAs, one with NextEra Energy Resources for the Osborn wind facility, and one with Tradewind Energy for the Rock Creek wind facility.
+Note that these wind contracts were entered into as a result of favorable economics and are not directly attributable to RES compliance.
+These PPAs were entered into to take advantage of low-cost energy prices and will also be used to meet GMO non-solar RES requirements.